 Thermal Shell Performance

-- Unvented and air sealed attic with open-cell polyurethane spray-foam insulation (R-19).
+- Unvented and air sealed attic with SES Foam Holcim polyurethane spray-foam insulation (R-19).

-- Awake Window & Door windows with low-e coating, argon gas fill limits solar heat gain and optimizes air tightness (U-factor average .32 and SHGC average of .20).
+- Western Window Systems with low-e coating, argon gas fill limits solar heat gain and optimizes air tightness (U-factor average .35 and SHGC average of .24).

-- Exterior frame walls sheathed with Kingspan Kooltherm® K12 Framing Board insulation (R-8) and insulated with open-cell polyurethane spray-foam insulation and Fi-Foil's Hy-Fi reflective wall and ceiling insulation.
+- Exterior frame walls sheathed with insulation board (R-4.2) and SES Foam/Holcim open-cell polyurethane spray-foam insulation and Fi-Foil's Hy-Fi reflective wall and ceiling insulation.
 (Total R-30.31).

 - Entire home sealed with AeroBarrier air sealing system to improve energy efficiency and provide a more economical renewable energy option.